Learnmore-smart/Stop-Watch/README.md

 I hope you like it!
-It could be helpful for studying or just tracking time, maybe even wasting time.
+It could be helpful for studying or just tracking time!

 Enjoy~